Albatrellopsis confluens: Distribution and habitat

 A species widespread in Europe and North America, recorded also in Japan and on the Yorke Peninsula in Australia.

 Albatrellopsis confluens is a saprotrophic fungus.
 It occurs sporadically in coniferous and mixed forests and most often found in mountain spruce forests.
-It grows on the ground, singly or in crowded clumps.
-Fruit bodies are produced from July to October.
+It grows on the ground, singly or in crowded clumps from July to October.

 Edibility

-The mushroom is edible when young, old ones are unpalatable and bitter.
-Due to its poor taste and rarity, it should not be picked.
+The mushroom is edible when young, while old specimens are unpalatable and bitter.
+Due to its poor taste and rarity, picking is advised against.

 Biochemistry

 Albatrellopsis confluens is noted for its medicinal properties, particularly due to the presence of the bioactive compound grifolin.
 Studies have demonstrated that grifolin exhibits significant anticancer activity by inducing apoptosis and promoting cell cycle arrest, specifically in ovarian and human osteosarcoma cells.
 The compound achieves this by inactivating key signaling pathways, such as ERK1/2 and PI3K/AKT.
 Additionally, grifolin has been found to have anti-inflammatory and antioxidant properties.